Chester Himes: Prison and literary beginnings

 In 1925, Himes's family left Pine Bluff and relocated to Cleveland, Ohio, where he attended East High School.
-He attended The Ohio State University in Columbus, Ohio, where he became a member of Alpha Phi Alpha fraternity, but was expelled for playing a prank.
+He attended Ohio State University where he became a member of Alpha Phi Alpha fraternity, but was expelled for playing a prank.
 In late 1928, he was arrested and sentenced to jail and hard labor for 20 to 25 years for armed robbery and sent to Ohio Penitentiary.
 In prison, he wrote short stories and had them published in national magazines.
 He stated that writing in prison and being published was a way to earn respect from guards and fellow inmates, as well as to avoid violence.

 His first stories appeared in 1931 in The Bronzeman and, starting in 1934, in Esquire.
 His story "To What Red Hell" (published in Esquire in 1934) as well as to his novel Cast the First Stone – only much later republished unabridged as Yesterday Will Make You Cry (1998) – dealt with the catastrophic prison fire Himes witnessed at Ohio Penitentiary in 1930.

 In 1934, Himes was transferred to London Prison Farm and in April 1936 was released on parole into his mother's custody.
 Following his release, he worked at part-time jobs while continuing to write.
 During this period, he came into contact with Langston Hughes, who facilitated Himes's entree into the world of literature and publishing.

 In 1937, Himes married Jean Johnson.